 ii.
-Santa Clara Valley Habitat Conservation Plan: The project applicant shall comply with the Santa Clara Valley Habitat Conservation Plan (SCVHCP) and SCVHCP EIR and shall be required to pay all applicable fees prior to issuance of a grading permit.
+Santa Clara Valley Habitat Conservation Plan: The permittee shall comply with the Santa Clara Valley Habitat Conservation Plan (SCVHCP) and SCVHCP EIR and shall be required to pay all applicable fees prior to issuance of any grading permit.

-32. Standard Environmental Conditions:
+a.
+Standard Environmental Conditions: